Sponsored by The Climate Center

-SB 1282 moves California toward a future utilizing the energy stored in electric vehicle (EV) batteries to strengthen the state’s electrical grid, support the clean energy transition, and save ratepayers money.
+SB 1282 will help California utilize the energy stored in electric vehicle (EV) batteries to strengthen the state’s electrical grid, support the clean energy transition, and save ratepayers money.

-California already has over 2.5 million EVs on the road, each with a battery that sits unused for most of the day, but these can actually be used to enhance resilience and lower electricity costs through vehicle-grid integration (VGI).
+California already has more than 2.5 million EVs on the road, each with a battery that sits unused for most of the day.
+These batteries can actually be used to improve resilience and lower electricity costs through vehicle-grid integration (VGI).

-EVs with bidirectional charging capabilities can be used to export battery power to a home, managing the flow of electricity from the EV to power a home when the grid is down.
-EV batteries can also lower electricity costs by tapping into energy from an EV (instead of the grid) during peak times when electricity is most expensive.
-Grid managers can even pay EV owners to send power back to the grid during periods of high demand when the grid is stressed, avoiding the need to deploy polluting fossil fuel generators to keep the lights on.
+EVs with bidirectional charging capabilities can power a home when the grid is down.
+EV batteries can also lower electricity costs by tapping into energy from an EV (instead of the grid) during peak times, when electricity is most expensive.
+Grid managers can even pay EV owners to send power back to the grid during periods of high demand, avoiding the need for polluting fossil fuel generators to keep the lights on.

-Analysis from the Union of Concerned Scientists and many others demonstrate the benefits that grid-integrated vehicle batteries could bring to EV owners and ratepayers.
-Their study indicates that with high levels of VGI participation, cost savings in the electricity system could top $10 billion annually through 2045.
-Given the number of Californians struggling to keep up with utility costs and the trajectory at which rates continue to increase, the savings potential is huge.
+Analysis from the Union of Concerned Scientists shows that VGI could save Californians more than $10 billion annually through 2045.
+Given the number of Californians struggling to keep up with utility costs, the savings potential is huge.

 SB 1282 tasks the California Energy Commission with evaluating the state’s need for grid‑integrated vehicles and authorizes the Commission to set standards requiring manufacturers to provide a VGI‑ready battery.
 EV batteries are a key piece of the clean energy transition, and this bill will empower California to utilize grid-integrated vehicles to lower electricity costs for all Californians.